Once again, the holidays are going to look a little different this year.

-With the pandemic and social distancing regulations canceling many people’s normal holiday plans, your tenants will likely try to keep the festive season alive at home without visiting extended family.
+While last year’s holiday season saw many people staying home due to the pandemic and social distancing regulations, this year some families may be open to a more-normal celebration.
+However, you may find that many of your tenants will try to keep the festive season alive at home without traveling to visit extended family.

 Kitchen Safety Tips to Prevent Kitchen Fires During the Holidays: